Neighborhood Guides

 Is Wrightsville Beach a good place to invest in real estate?

-Yes.
-Wrightsville Beach is one of the most sought-after coastal markets in North Carolina.
-With limited buildable land on the island, property values have shown strong long-term appreciation.
-The median home price is around $1.7M, and demand remains high from both primary residents and vacation-home buyers.
+In our view, yes.
+Wrightsville Beach is one of the most sought-after coastal markets in North Carolina, and the fundamentals behind that are durable.
+The island has very limited buildable land, so supply simply cannot grow to meet demand — a dynamic that has supported strong long-term appreciation.
+The median home price is around $1.7M, and we continue to see steady interest from both primary residents and vacation-home buyers, which keeps the market resilient through cycles.

 How far is Wrightsville Beach from downtown Wilmington?

-Wrightsville Beach is only about 15 minutes east of downtown Wilmington via Eastwood Road or Market Street.
-The short commute makes it popular with professionals who work in Wilmington but want to live at the beach.
+Only about 15 minutes east of downtown Wilmington via Eastwood Road or Market Street.
+That short, easy commute is a big reason the island appeals to professionals who work in Wilmington but want to come home to the beach — you get coastal living without trading away access to the city.

 What are property taxes like on Wrightsville Beach?

 The effective property tax rate on Wrightsville Beach is approximately 0.45%, which is competitive for a coastal community in New Hanover County.
-The town also has a modest municipal tax that funds beach nourishment and infrastructure.
+The town also levies a modest municipal tax, and it is worth understanding what that funds: beach nourishment and local infrastructure that directly protect property values on the island over the long run.

 Are there year-round residents on Wrightsville Beach?

 Absolutely.
-While the population swells significantly in summer, roughly 2,500 people live on Wrightsville Beach year-round.
-The island has a tight-knit community feel, with local restaurants, shops, and events that keep it lively even in the off-season.
+The population swells in summer, but roughly 2,500 people call Wrightsville Beach home year-round.
+That permanent base gives the island a genuine, tight-knit community feel — local restaurants, shops, and seasonal events keep it lively well past Labor Day, which is something buyers who have only visited in July are often pleasantly surprised by.

 Can I rent out my Wrightsville Beach property as a vacation rental?